Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-models-and-animations.md

 That's a very good question, thanks for asking !

-The answer is simple to remember : the red arrow points to the left (toward the positiv `x`), the green arrow points to the top (toward the positiv `y`) and the blue arrow point to the front (toward the positiv `z`).
+The answer is simple to remember : the red arrow points to the left (toward the positive `x`), the green arrow points to the top (toward the positive `y`) and the blue arrow point to the front (toward the positive `z`).
 If you didn't moved to much with the camera, there is a chance that you face the front of the model, so you have to put the arm's block to the right of the trunk (the correct position is `6,0,0`).

 Do the same for the other arm and both legs.